People

 Undergraduate

-Not to be confused with Allison Curley, Zandra is a freshman who joined the lab as part of the FA23 cohort via the UROP program.
-She is working on grain size analysis and a broad taxa survey using straigraphically-collected bulk samples from another one of our newest Pleistocene sites in Florida.
+Zandra is a sophomore who joined the lab as part of the FA23 cohort via the UROP program.
+She has conducted grain size analysis and a broad taxa survey using straigraphically-collected bulk samples from another one of our newest Pleistocene sites in Florida (Buck Hammock) and is in the process of adding isotopic data.

 Justin VanDeVelde